Concerned parents often ask me: “Why is my child not paying attention to books in the minority language?”

 Frequently, she would ask me to stop reading the Chinese book and run to grab an English book instead.

-We have since come a long way, and she now loves to read Chinese children’s books as her verbal skills have strengthened.
-When she’s enthralled in her favorite books, she will even forget to eat breakfast and other important tasks.
+When she’s enthralled in her favorite books, she will even forget to eat breakfast and other important tasks!

 How to improve your child’s verbal skills in the minority language

 Since books are 2-dimensional, they can sometimes be abstract for new language learners.

 Therefore, whenever possible, language learning for beginners should involve something tangible that the child can hold, feel, and explore.

 For example, if you are talking about seeds in Chinese, go to the kitchen and cut open fruits and vegetables!